 Promoting Well Being for All PLU Students

-In addition to the professional degree programs, the Department of Movement Studies & Wellness Education provides a diverse array of physical activity instruction for students as part of the General University Requirements (GUR) of the university.
+In addition to the professional degree programs, the Department of Kinesiology provides a diverse array of physical activity instruction for students as part of the General University Requirements (GUR) of the university.
 All students are encouraged to try new activities and to begin or continue a lifetime commitment to active living.

 Activity instruction is provided in over 30 different activities spanning from traditional fitness activities such as aerobics, weight training, and yoga to an array of sports such as basketball, tennis, bowling and badminton, to a variety of activities uniquely suited to the Pacific Northwest such as mountaineering, sailing and scuba diving as well as a variety of dance courses.
 The goals of these classes are to 1) develop in each student a fundamental respect for the role of physical activity in living, including the assessment of physical condition and the development of personally designed, safe, effective and functional fitness programs with attention to lifetime activities and 2) to expose students to a diversity of physical activities and experiences in a manner which enhances understanding of their educational, social, spiritual, ethical and moral relevance.
 The program provides opportunities for all participants to develop and apply a knowledge base regarding physical activity, psychomotor and behavioral skills, which encourages the development of lifelong health and wellness.